Huda250/sales-dashboard-analysis/README.md

 - Grand Total Calculation: Handled per row to reflect realistic item-level pricing and fees.

 - Coupon Behavior: Limited clarity on exact behavior mapping, so original categories were visualized directly.

-- Layout Constraint: Fitting all visualizations in a clean dashboard required prioritizing and organizing for clarity.

 ---